JXICC: Celebrate Spring Festival in Dynamic Jiangxi

 To celebrate 2025 Spring Festival, Jiangxi, a province in the east of China, has meticulously planned 1,709 diverse activities and introduced 634 tourism benefits for the people, aiming to provide tourists and citizens alike with enhanced travel experiences and a sense of fulfillment.

-Foreign friends in Jiangxi have also immersed themselves in this joyous celebrations, experiencing and savoring the festivities to welcome the Chinese New Year.
+Foreign friends in Jiangxi have also immersed themselves in these joyous celebrations, experiencing and savoring the festivities to welcome the Chinese New Year.

 Chinese New Year Market Tour